Skip To Main Content

 • When an individual’s physical or emotional safety and/or educational rights are in jeopardy, we will take swift action to stop the unsafe behaviors and address harm;

-• We maintain privacy and confidentiality as required by law and school policy, and provide a non-punitive response when it serves the goals of this policy;
+• We maintain privacy and confidentiality as required by law and school policy, and we will provide a non-punitive response when it serves the goals of this policy;

-• We will provide support to those who experience direct and indirect harm from discrimination, harassment, including sexual harassment, after the resolution of a particular complaint as needed and desired by the complainant;
+• We will provide support to those who experience direct and indirect harm from discrimination and harassment, including sexual harassment, after the resolution of a particular complaint as needed and desired by the complainant; and

 • We will work to address reports that suggest there are patterns of harassment or discrimination, even if those reports do not become formal complaints.